AshCodes23/AI-EndTerm-Project/README.md

 -   Here are some other projects which I get inspired from: [Pose Trainer](https://github.com/stevenzchen/pose-trainer), [Deep Learning Fitness Exercise Correction Keras](https://github.com/Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras) and [Posture](https://github.com/twixupmysleeve/Posture).
 -   [Logo marker](https://www4.flamingtext.com/) for this project.
--   This awesome README template is from [Best README Template](https://github.com/othneildrew/Best-README-Template). ♥

 <p align="right">(<a href="#top">back to top</a>)</p>